Homo economicus' Weblog

 If you want to know more (a narrative of what made me become involved with Richard Dawkins) my introduction on RDF is included in this blog here.

 At the AAI conference I have met so many people, both academics, writers and activists, that have encouraged me in the writing of this blog and in my posts on the forum as well as activism.
 This includes giving blood against Jehovah’s Witness dogma which would refuse a blood transfusion for an infant with critical blood loss – basically labelling a child with a parent’s belief and unnecessarily putting a child’s life at further risk.
-For more read this blog here.
+For more read this post here.

 Be a free thinker.
 It might drive others crazy but it is what keeps me sane.

-1. If you really want to know about me check out http://www.myspace.com/homo_economicus
+If you really want to know about me check out http://www.myspace.com/homo_economicus

-3. Hi economicus, Good post.
+Hi economicus, Good post.

 4. Great blog, John!
 I can’t believe I’ve only just discovered it.
 Keep up the good work.